insidersolutions/nlproc_sdk_sample_code/README.md

 in the given text will trigger sentiment detection algorithm.

 ## Sentiment detection quality control
-The quality can be controlled by overriding / introducing new sentiment words in user polarity dictionaries.
+The quality can be controlled by overriding / introducing new sentiment words in the user polarity dictionaries.